uni-konstanz/pur.team/README.md

 install all dependencies with `bundler install` and `yarn install`.

 ### Basic usage
-To build the site, execute `jekyll build` or, if you like to use the build-in webserver, `jekyll serve`.
+To build the site, execute `bundle exec jekyll build` or, if you like to use the built-in webserver, `bundle exec jekyll serve`.

 ### Update dependencies
 Updating all dependencies is as easy as calling `yarn upgrade && yarn build`.